Piyush-zlatan/ContactBird/README.md

 used to authenticate user to add contact.

 Before adding contact the number is verified by MessageBird API.
 If it is verified then only it get stored in DB.
+Directory structure is created with scalablity in consideration.

 ## Steps to set up in local Machine